mtlynch/mtlynch.io/content/notes/zig-strings-call-c-code/index.md

 As the comment says, `strdup` takes a string, allocates memory for a copy of that string, then copies the contents of the string into the newly allocated buffer.

-A Zig wrapper for the C `strdup` function should look something like this:
+A Zig wrapper for the C `strdup` function might look like this:

 ```zig
 fn strdup(str: [:0]const u8) ![*:0]u8 { ... }